Wabinab/xenoblade-chronicles-2/src/16_bringing_pyra_home.md

 In unison, "**YEAHHHH!!!**"

-Nia had questions, "Hey, what are **you** still doing here, anyway?"
+Nia had more questions for someone whom gave her a bad first impression, "Hey, what are **you** still doing here, anyway?"

 Mòrag answered, "I **volunteered** to come along.
 I'm acting as a representative of the Empire.
 Is- there- a problem?"